-Starting his acting career in theatre, Jeff Bosley then decided on joining the US army as a Green Beret medic and once leaving began studying method acting.
-Jeff has recently been seen in TV series SEAL Team and has finished work on upcoming movie Backseat alongside Christian Bale due to be released in the US later this year.
+Starting his acting career in theatre, Jeff Bosley then decided to join the US army as a Green Beret medic before leaving to study method acting.
+Jeff has recently filmed for TV series SEAL Team as Steve Porter and has finished work on upcoming film Backseat alongside Christian Bale, due for release in the US later this year.
+Other productions for Jeff include Deserted, in which he plays one of the lead roles and will be producing, and Reaper: Chapter One.
 Answering our questions, Jeff tells us about his future production Deserted, playing Steve Porter in SEAL Team and working with K-pop band BTS.

 You have the thriller Deserted in pre-production, do you know when work will start on it?